-MW-PR1 - Principal reasons50
+MW-PR1 - Principal reasons

 Te Tiriti o Waitangi creates a special relationship between takata whenua and the Crown, which the Crown expresses in part through the provisions of the RMA and national instruments created in accordance with the RMA.
 This, in turn, creates responsibilities for local authorities.
-Providing for cultural well-being is a feature of the sustainable management purpose of the RMA.
-Section 8 of the RMA requires local authorities to take the principles of Te Tiriti o Waitangi into account.
+Providing for cultural well-being is a feature of the sustainable management purpose of the RMA.432 Section 8 of the RMA 1991433 requires local authorities to take the principles of Te Tiriti o Waitangi into account.
 These principles include kāwanataka, rakatirataka, partnership, participatory decision making and active protection of Kāi Tahu resources.
-Section 7(a) of the RMA requires decision makers to have particular regard to kaitiakitaka.
+Section 7(a) of the RMA 1991434 requires decision makers to have particular regard to kaitiakitaka.
 Effective kaitiakitaka is dependent upon the extent to which Kāi Tahu can exercise rakatirataka, which requires the authority and ability to make decisions relating to management of resources.

 Local authorities need to incorporate Treaty principles into their decision making and ensure they are properly applied, to account for the effects of resource management decisions on Kāi Tahu values, including those described in iwi resource management plans.
-Deliberate measures need to be taken to ensure the principles are clearly articulated and readily understood.
+Deliberate measures need to be taken to ensure the principles are clearly articulated and readily435 well understood.
 The principles are broadly expressed, so a measure of flexibility is needed in applying them.

-The provisions in this chapter assist in implementing sections 6(e), 7(a) and 8 of the RMA by requiring a partnership approach which involves Kāi Tahu and considers mana whenua rights, interests and values in decision making processes, and enables Treaty principles to be applied in an appropriate way.
+The provisions in this chapter assist in implementing sections 6(e), 7(a) and 8 of the RMA 1991436 by requiring a partnership approach which involves Kāi Tahu and considers mana whenua rights, interests and values in decision making processes, and enables Treaty principles to be applied taken into account437 in an appropriate way.

-Implementation of the provisions in this chapter will occur primarily, but not exclusively, through regional plans and district plan provisions.
-Local authorities may adopt a range of methods, utilising statutory mechanisms and non-regulatory methods to implement the policies and support achievement of the objective.
+Implementation of the provisions in this chapter will occur primarily, but not exclusively,438 through regional plans439 and district plan provisions.
+However ILocal440 authorities may also adopt a range of methods, utilising statutory mechanisms and441 additional non-regulatory methods to implement the policies and support achievement of the objective.

-MW-AER1 Resource management processes and decisions reflect the principles of Te Tiriti o Waitangi.

-MW-AER2 51 Strong relationships between Kāi Tahu and local authorities facilitate the exercise of rakatirataka and kaitiakitaka by mana whenua in relation to their taoka tuku iho.
+- MW-AER1 Resource management processes and decisions reflect the principles of Te Tiriti o Waitangi. - MW-AER2 Strong relationships between Kāi Tahu and local authorities facilitate the exercise of rakatirataka and kaitiakitaka by mana whenua in relation to their taoka tuku iho.